Great Valley High School

-Great Valley High School is a comprehensive, college preparatory, public high school located in eastern Chester County.

-It is located in East Whiteland Township, near Malvern, Pennsylvania.
-Located on the same campus as Great Valley Middle School at 225 North Phoenixville Pike, it is the only high school within the Great Valley School District.
+Great Valley High School is a comprehensive, public high school located in Malvern, Pennsylvania.
+Located on the same campus as Great Valley Middle School at 225 North Phoenixville Pike, it is the only high school in the Great Valley School District.

 This high school serves students residing in the Great Valley School District in Grades nine through twelve and enrolls roughly 1,150 to 1,175 students per year.
 The student to teacher ratio is approximately 14:1.

-During the 2008 Democratic Party presidential primaries, then-Senator Barack Obama gave a speech in Great Valley's gymnasium.

 Academics

 Great Valley is consistently ranked among the top public high schools in Pennsylvania.
-The Washington Post ranked Great Valley High School among "America's Most Challenging High Schools", ranking 9th in the State Of Pennsylvania.
+In 2016, for instance, The Washington Post ranked Great Valley High School among "America's Most Challenging High Schools", ranking it as the ninth-best high school in Pennsylvania.

-The U.S. News & World Report ranks the school 7th in the state and 613th nationally.
-Newsweek Magazine ranks the school at 169th in the country.
-The College Board listed the school on the AP® Honor Roll.
+In 2024, U.S. News & World Report ranked the school seventh-best in the state and 398th-best nationally.
+Newsweek magazine ranked the school as 169th-best in the country.
+In 2023, the College Board listed the school on its AP Honor Roll.

-Students at Great Valley High School score in the top 1% in the state in Math and Science.
-In 2012, Great Valley High School was ranked #1 in the state for student performance in Science.
+Students at Great Valley High School score in the top 1% in the state in math and science.
+In 2012, Great Valley High School was ranked first in the state for student performance in science.